 Blog Challenge: Railene’s Request

-"Hey, hey, we're the Monkees..."
+An ancient rock-cut tomb entrance with a large round rolling stone door "Hey, hey, we're the Monkees..."
 That song accurately describes what our children were like nearing the end of our COVID isolation period - an army of monkey extras in Planet of the Apes.
-It also describes what our house was like - a jungle.
-Wild.
-Crazy, and not a great place for a vacation.
-May … Continue reading Blog Challenge: Railene’s Request
+It also describes what our house was like - a … Continue reading Blog Challenge: Railene’s Request

 Underserved Mercy